scas-mdd/ccfinderx-core/README.md

     $ make

 If you want to install CCFinderX in your system, may be a good idea to tell Python about easytorq.so.
-This is not needed for running it from the directory where it was compiled.
+This is not needed for running it from the build directory.
 For Fedora19:

     $ sudo cp ./torq/pyeasytorq/.libs/easytorq.so /usr/lib64/python2.7/site-packages/